4 men linked to Proud Boys charged in plot to attack Capitol

 Nordean, 30, of Auburn, Washington, was a Proud Boys chapter president and member of the group’s national “Elders Council.”
 Biggs, 37, of Ormond Beach, Florida, is a self-described Proud Boys organizer.
 Rehl, 35, of Philadelphia, and Donohoe, 33, of North Carolina, serve as presidents of their local Proud Boys chapters, according to the indictment.

-Attorneys for the four men didn’t immediately respond to messages seeking comment Friday.
+A lawyer for Biggs declined to comment.
+Attorneys for the other three men didn’t immediately respond to messages seeking comment Friday.

 Proud Boys members, who describe themselves as a politically incorrect men’s club for “Western chauvinists,” have frequently engaged in street fights with antifascist activists at rallies and protests.
 Vice Media co-founder Gavin McInnes, who founded the Proud Boys in 2016, sued the Southern Poverty Law Center for labeling it as a hate group.